-All candidates for admission to the Agricultural Engineering program must present certificates showing an average of at least 60%, with no mark below 50%, in Grade X (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory, or equivalent) English, Mathematics, Chemistry, Physics, and one other subject, preferably Biology.
+All candidates for admission to the Agricultural Engineering program and the Engineering program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory), English, Mathematics, Chemistry, Physics, and one other subject, preferably Biology.
+Possession of the minmum entrance requirements does not guarantee admission.